Naman26/Game-Anthropocene/README.md

 I am really interested into game development so this is the first platformer game that I made after making a self difficulty raising version of pong.
 This game shows the importance of nature in our life.
 As we (humans) are moving closer to a complete technology based society we are losing touch with nature.
 https://www.youtube.com/watch?v=cqSjnPcK4S0
 ## What it does
-The game portrays that as we are imporving technologically, we are destroying nature!
+The game portrays that as we are improving technologically, we are destroying nature!

 ## How I built it
 I built this game using Game Maker and some sprites that I was either able to find and change around or create my own sprites